 If trouble should occur during operation, and its cause cannot be readily determined, consult the TROUBLESHOOTING CHECKLIST.
-Remedies suggested there can usually be performed by qualified mechanics, using procedures detailed in this manual.
-Major repairs not covered here are considered beyond the scope of maintenance, and should be referred to the nearest Sales Office.
+Repairs not covered in this manual are considered beyond the scope of maintenance and should be referred to Roots.
 See listing on the last page.
 Warranty failures should not be repaired at all, unless specific approval has been obtained through a Sales Office before starting the work.
 Unauthorized disassembly within the warranty period may void the warranty.

 Where repairs involve parts replacement, it is recommended that Factory Parts be used to insure fit and suitability.
 Delay in making such repairs can be reduced by having spare parts on hand.
 When ordering parts, please furnish all information from the blower nameplate.